KTH-Repos/Security-Vulnerabilities/README.md

 **All you experiments should be done in provided VM.**

-There are four exercises:
+There are five tasks:

-- [Exercise 1](exercise1) is on buffer over-read, the solution should be in `solution1.txt`.
+- [Task 1](task1) is on buffer over-read, the solution should be in `solution1.txt`.
-- [Exercise 2](exercise2) is on buffer overflow, the solution should be in `solution2.txt`.
+- [Task 2](task2) is on buffer overflow, the solution should be in `solution2.txt`.
-- [Exercise 3](exercise3) is on control flow hijacking, the solution should be in `solution3.py`.
+- [Task 3](task3) is on control flow hijacking, the solution should be in `solution3.py`.
-- [Exercise 4](exercise4) is on code injection, the solution should be in `solution4.py`.
+- [Task 4](task4) is on code injection, the solution should be in `solution4.py`.
+- [Task 5](task5) is on ROP, the solution should be in `solution5.py`.

 # GDB Tutorial

-*Note: This tutorial was made for an older 32-bit VM with 4 byte long pointers and memory addresses.
-Today, we use a 64-bit VM so the memory addresses and pointers are now 8 byte long.*
+*Note: This tutorial is made for a 64-bit VM, where the memory addresses and pointers are 8 byte long.*

 To complete the exercises you must use a debugger or a disassembler to inspect the code produced by the compiler and find out the memory layout of the